Giving at Washington College

 The health and well-being of all of you are our greatest concern as we navigate unchartered waters.
-Our students have finished the spring semester through remote instruction, thanks to our committed faculty and support staff, under an arrangement that brought with it a new set of critical needs.
+Our students finished the spring semester through remote instruction, thanks to our committed faculty and support staff, in an arrangement that brought with it a new set of critical needs.
 Your help is needed now more than ever.

 Your donation will make a tremendous impact on how Washington College students remember this challenging time for years to come.
 We thank you from our hearts for caring for them, and for each other, as we stay #wcshorestrong together.

-Our Top 3 Questions
+Our Top Three Questions

 It’s true!
 Graduates who give back to their alma mater send a strong message to external reviewers and potential applicants that Washington College is a worthy investment.
 High alumni participation can also increase the likelihood of government grant approval.
-And at WC, it can earn your class a trophy through the Count Me In Campaign.

 That depends.
 The 1782 Society is a community of donors who have given a total of $1,500 or more to any designation at Washington College during one fiscal year — July 1 to June 30.
 Every gift to the College is deeply appreciated, though many 1782 Society members choose to give all or a portion of their contribution to The Washington Fund because it benefits all students.